Mesothelioma and U.S. Navy Veterans

 • Welders

-There are many more ratings in the U.S. Navy that may have been exposed to asbestos.
-If you served in the U.S. Navy and were later diagnosed with mesothelioma, you may be entitled to compensation that can cover the costs of your medical treatments and more.
+If you served in the U.S. Navy and were later diagnosed with mesothelioma, you may be eligible for compensation that can help cover the costs of medical care and more.
+See if you qualify now for free.

-Over the last 40+ years, Sokolove Law has recovered over $4.8 Billion on behalf of our clients with mesothelioma nationwide, including many notable results for U.S. Navy veterans.
+Over the last 40+ years, Sokolove Law has recovered more than $4.9 Billion on behalf of mesothelioma patients and their families nationwide, including many notable results for U.S. Navy veterans.

 • Determine how and when your asbestos exposure occurred